-Kim Kardashian Instagram Sends A New Message To Fans
+Kim Kardashian’s Instagram Sends A New Message To Fans

 Kim Kardashian returned to social media after a long break following her traumatic robbery in Paris.
 Her new Instagram sends a different kind of message to her fans.

 Kim Kardashian is one of the most followed celebrities on social media in the world.
-The reality star has over 50 million followers on Twitter and close to 100 million followers on Instagram at 945,000.
+The reality star has over 50 million followers on Twitter and close to 100 million followers on Instagram at 94.5 million.

 A post shared by Kim Kardashian West (@kimkardashian) on